New Program Approval Procedures - Majors/Curricula/Degrees

 (Baccalaureate, Masters, Doctoral or First Professional Degree Program)

 The process required to move a curriculum proposal generated by a department or interdepartmental unit through to final approval from the Board of Regents, State of Iowa, requires multiple steps.
 The full process can require 8-12 months depending on the timing of approvals and subsequent meetings, including the Board of Regents, State of Iowa, annual meeting schedule.
-The Faculty Senate Curriculum Committee and the Office of the Senior Vice President and Provost have developed a document, “From Curriculum Proposal to Offering a New Curriculum” that outlines the pathway and approval steps for a new major/curriculum/degree program.
+The Faculty Senate Curriculum Committee and the Office of the Senior Vice President and Provost have developed a document, “From Curriculum Proposal to Offering a New Curriculum” (PDF, 1.30MB) that outlines the pathway and approval steps for a new major/curriculum/degree program.
 Faculty/departments that are considering a new program should read through this document before beginning the curriculum proposal.

 The Board of Regents, State of Iowa, uses a standard format for proposing a new academic program (Form A).
-To simplify the process for faculty, the Office of the Senior Vice President and Provost has created a Form A Template that includes standard text (for questions, like budget) and draft boilerplate text that departments can use as a starting point for other questions.
-Departments should use the Form A Template as they begin to draft Form A for a new program.
+To simplify the process for faculty, the Office of the Senior Vice President and Provost has created a Form A Template (DOC, 31KB) that includes standard text (for questions, like budget) and draft boilerplate text that departments can use as a starting point for other questions.
+Departments should use the Form A Template (DOC, 31KB) as they begin to draft Form A for a new program.